Get To Know These Gift Card Accounting Scenarios

 $25

-If a gift card is redeemed fully, then the restaurant recognizes revenue with the sale discount for the promotional amount:
+If a gift card is fully redeemed, the restaurant must recognize revenue with the sale discount for the promotional amount:

 $25